DESPITE THE CHALLENGES, BLACK WOMEN SMALL BUSINESSES THRIVE DURING THE HOLIDAYS IN HARTFORD - BOCETO MEDIA

 Sherrell Moon – City Charms 860

-Challenges: "I don't feel as if there were a lot of resources for me at all.
-Honestly, I'm meeting many people as I go and do a lot of events, but I feel like it was just challenging in itself, just trying to get your name out there and finding actual places to vend.
-So just not a lot for small businesses out here."
+Challenges: "I didn’t feel like there were many resources available to me at all.
+Honestly, I’ve been meeting a lot of people along the way through events, but getting your name out there and finding places to vend has been a real challenge.
+There just isn't a lot of support for small businesses in this area."

-Goals: "I'm hoping to have a storefront, but I'm more so hoping to have like an awesome website.
-You know we're all just some people out here just trying to make it, so if you can and if you have the time come out and support local businesses for Christmas."
+Goals: "I’m hoping to open a storefront one day, but for now, I’m focused on building an amazing website.
+We’re all just trying to make it, and if you have the time, please come out and support local businesses this Christmas.
+Every bit of support helps us grow."

 Pop's Famous Guac